Office of the President

 in science, technology and education as well as articles on various topics in higher

 Dr. Keen was awarded a Fulbright Fellowship, a US Public Health Service Fellowship, and a Fellowship from the German Academic Exchange Service.
-He serves on the boards of the Advanced Energy Research and Technology Center, Project Grad Long Island, and the LI Index Advisory Board, and he currently serves as president of LIRACHE, having previously chaired the Long Island Presidents-Superintendents Group.
+He serves on the boards of the Advanced Energy Research and Technology Center, Project Grad Long Island, and the LI Index Advisory Board.
+He is the immediate past chair of LIRACHE and previously chaired the Long Island Presidents-Superintendents Group.
 In 2014, he received the Educational Achievement Award from SUNYCUAD (SUNY Council for University Advancement) at the annual conference.

 Previously he served as Chair of the Presidents’ Council of the NCAA Division III Skyline Athletic Conference, on the Board of Action Long Island, and as a member of the German Academic Exchange Service Alumni Association.
 He holds memberships in the American Association for the Advancement of Science, the Scientific Research Society of Sigma Xi, The Nature Conservancy, the American Council on Education and the American Association of State Colleges and Universities.
 He earned the BA with a major in Biology and a minor in German from Pikeville College, the MS in physiology and ecology from Eastern Kentucky University and the PhD from Kent State University in ecology.